jipolanco/BSplineKit.jl/README.md

 - evaluation of splines and their derivatives and integrals;

-- spline interpolations and function approximation;
+- spline interpolations, smoothing splines and function approximation;

 - basis recombination, for generating bases satisfying homogeneous boundary conditions using linear combinations of B-splines.